Hawxy/flatfile-core-libraries/README.md

 3. Push the resulting `.changeset` file along with the package changes from the first step
 4. Create PR with these changes and merge into main

-This will trigger a github action to create a new PR with the increased version and changelog.
+This will trigger a Github action to create a new PR with the increased version and changelog.
 Once this PR gets merged, CI runs again and releases the package(s) to npm.